 You can share issue details by clicking the Share button on the page.
 This link grants access only to the current page, plus any validation history pages for this issue, to anyone with the link.
 It does not grant access to other pages for your resource, or enable the shared user to perform any actions on your property or account.
 You can revoke the link at any time by disabling sharing for this page.

-Ideally you should not see any current errors in your JobPosting data, so your current error count should be 0.
+Ideally you should not see any current errors in your rich result data, so your current error count should be 0.
 If you do see errors:

 - A spike in errors might be the result of a change in your template, especially if errors are concentrated in specific types.

-- A drop in total items without corresponding errors might mean that Google can't access your pages, or that your JobPosting items aren't otherwise appearing on your pages.
+- A drop in total items without corresponding errors might mean that Google can't access your pages, or that your rich result items aren't otherwise appearing on your pages.

 If you find errors, handle them as described in the Prioritize and fix section below.

-Warnings do not disqualify your job listings from being shown as rich results in Google Search, but they can provide a somewhat reduced experience for your users.
+If you find warnings, they do not disqualify your rich results from being shown in Google Search with special features, but they can provide a somewhat reduced experience for your users.
 See the prioritize and fix section to learn how to address warnings.

-Here is common process for prioritizing and fixing your issues from the summary Job postings page:
+Here is common process for prioritizing and fixing your issues from the summary report page:

-- On the summary Job postings page, filter out the warnings and focus on the errors first.
+- On the summary report page for the rich result type, filter out the warnings and focus on the errors first.

 - See if you can find any correspondence between the total number of errors and an increase in a specific error as a clue to which issue might be affecting your total error or total indexed page count.